 Brushing your teeth multiple times a day helps keep your teeth sparkly white and free of bacteria.
 This reduces the risk of gum disease and decaying teeth, which in turn reduces the need for cosmetic dentistry procedures.

 Parkcrest Dental Group always encourages flossing because so many people neglect this aspect of their oral hygiene.
 Flossing removes plaque and bacteria from between your teeth.
-If left to grow, this plaque causes weakness in your roots and could lead to deteriorating bones in your jaw as well.
+If left to grow, this plaque causes weakness in your roots and could lead to a deterioration of the bones in your jaw as well.

 Place your toothbrush at a 45-degree angle to your gum.